-The Global Climate Change Initiative (GCCI) is the U.S. commitment to work with international partners to foster low-carbon growth, reduce emissions from deforestation, and promote sustainable and resilient societies.
-It is led by USAID, the U.S. State Department, and the U.S. Treasury Department.
+The Global Climate Change Initiative is the U.S. commitment to work with global partners to foster low-carbon growth, curb emissions from deforestation and promote sustainable, resilient societies.

 Strengthening Bilateral Relationships

 As the principal agency for U.S. bilateral and regional development aid, USAID delivers a large part of direct U.S. climate assistance.

 Our on-the-ground presence and strong ties with country governments supports collaboration with local partners around shared plans and priorities.
 It also allows for rapid responses and the ability to pilot innovations and new approaches.

 USAID works with the State Department to support U.S. participation in international climate negotiations under the United Nations Framework Convention on Climate Change (UNFCCC).
 See how we support U.N. climate talks.